CENTRE FOR AGROCHEMICAL TECHNOLOGY AND ENVIRONMENTAL RESEARCH (CATER)

 Parallel to the above-stated concerns and needs is the issue of environmentally safe and friendly agrochemicals.
 These concerns provide the impetus for the search for safer pesticides, plant-growth substances, food preservatives, etc. from natural sources, and their possible chemical synthesis.

-Against this backdrop, CAT has the mandate to:
+Against this backdrop, CATER has the mandate to:

 (a) Undertake research in agrochemicals (fertilizers, pesticides primarily but will include plant-growth hormones, food preservatives, etc.) and their interactions with the natural environment as well as the implications of their use.
 This should assist in the evolution and evaluation of strategies for anticipating and enhancing the prospects for sustainable agriculture;